cognicraftcc/ollama-chat/README.md

 # ollama-chat

+NOTE: This was a prototype UI to the early command-line Ollama backend.
+Support is now discontinued and users should try the more advanced [Open WebUI](https://github.com/open-webui/open-webui) now available.

-Streamlit chat app using LLMs in Ollama docker backend to interact with the difference models available.
+Streamlit chat app using LLMs in Ollama docker backend to interact with the various models available.
 Now you can access Ollama using a browser with the markdown responses rendered in the display.
 You can even access it from your phone or tablet once you've installed this on your computer.

 <img width="553" alt="image" src="https://github.com/edwin-nz/ollama-chat/assets/36632227/ee764bba-719d-4a69-aeae-997e1f56c50f">